 We also have a voice on state and federal issues through trade associations.
 The associations we join represent a broad array of professional and industrial interests.
 This is because Dominion Energy is active in both the electric power and natural gas industries.
 Our trade association memberships cover three areas: the electric industry, the nuclear power industry and the natural gas industry.
 Additionally, we are active in chambers of commerce because we actively promote the economic health of the jurisdictions we serve.

 Information on Dominion Energy's Corporate Political Contributions

+Dominion Energy believes an open, transparent and accessible political process is one of the most important components of a successful democracy.
 As part of our continued commitment to good governance and transparency, we are pleased to provide a voluntary report of corporate contributions made to 527 organizations.
+We are posting these contributions prior to reporting deadlines in the interests of timeliness and clarity.
+In addition, the company’s contributions to 501(c)(4) organizations are provided in a disclosure report.
 Included in the report, based upon information when provided by a trade association, we are also providing the lobbying portion of payments and dues to trade organizations that if made directly by Dominion Energy would not be deductible under section 162(e) of the Internal Revenue Code.

 > View Dominion Energy's Annual Reports of Contributions